 What is cellulite?

-Cellulite is a skin condition that is characterized by lumpy and dimpled skin.
-This lumpy and dimpled skin appearance is effects of the interaction between fat cells and connective tissues.
-The commonly affected areas are in the abdomen, hips, buttocks, and thighs.
-Females are more likely to experience cellulite due to the nature of body fat distribution in the body.
+Cellulite is a skin condition that is characterized by the appearance of lumpy and dimpled skin.
+These characteristics affect the interaction between fat cells and connective tissues.
+Females are more likely to experience cellulite due to the natural distribution of body fat in the body.
+The most commonly affected areas are in the abdomen, hips, buttocks, and thighs.

 Should I be concerned for my health?

 Cellulite does not pose as a harmful condition to your health.
-However, if you are someone who is concerned with your skin appearance, seeking advice from your family physician or a dermatologist may be helpful.
+However, if you are someone who is concerned with your skin appearance, seeking advice from a licensed healthcare provider or dermatologist may be helpful.

 Hormones and genetics are the main factors to the development of cellulite.
 Individuals with excessive fat in the body are more likely to develop cellulite.